-Lamotrigine Teva 5 mg Dispersible Tablets
+otrigine Teva 5 mg Dispersible Tablets

-Package leaflet: information for the user
+ge leaflet: information for the use

-Read all of this leaflet carefully before you start taking this medicine because it contains important information
+Read all of this leaflet carefully before you start taking this medicine because it contains important

-- r you.
+- information for you.

 Keep this leaflet.
-You may need to read it again.

-If you have any further questions, ask your doctor or - in you have any further questions, ask your doctor or pharmacist.
+You may need to read it again If you have any further questions, ask your doctor - If you have any furnier questions, ask your doctor or pharmacist.
 This medicine has been prescribed for you only.
-Do not pass it on to others, it may harm them, even if their stress of the soft of the side effects talk to your doctor or pharmacist.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.
+If you get any of the side effects talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.